guochenmeinian/Llama-Langchain-RAG/README.md

 ---

 The Llama Langchain RAG project is a specialized tool designed to support the learning and exploration of a specific domain (TBD).
-Utilizing the power of Retrieval-Augmented Generation (RAG) with a Language Model (LLM), the finetuned model provides detailed, contextually accurate answers to queries ranging.
+Utilizing the power of Retrieval-Augmented Generation (RAG) with a Language Model (LLM), the finetuned model provides detailed, contextually accurate answers to queries.

 ---